golang/vscode-go/docs/features.md

 ### [Rename symbol](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol)

 Rename all occurrences of a symbol in your workspace.
-This feature is provided by the [`gorename`](tools.md#gorename) tool.

 **Note**: For undo after rename to work on Windows, you need to have `diff` tool on your `PATH`.